onyx-and-iris/voicemeeter-rb/README.md

 ### Midi

-The following properties are available:
+The following attributes are available:

 - `channel`: int, returns the midi channel
 - `current`: int, returns the current (or most recently pressed) key